MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

 :::image type="content" source="media/service-microsoft-teams-app/power-bi-teams-learn-tab.png" alt-text="Screenshot of the Learning center in the Power BI app in Microsoft Teams.
 The Learn tab is selected in Teams and the Power BI navigation pane.":::

-The Power BI app in Microsoft Teams helps users multi-task by remembering where you navigated to for one hour.
-When you leave the app and return within one hour, the app **automatically takes you back** to where you were working by navigating to:
+The Power BI app in Microsoft Teams helps you multi-task by remembering where you navigated to for one hour.
+When you leave the app and return within one hour, the app *automatically takes you back* to where you were working by navigating to:
-- Items you visited like reports, including the page you were on and filters you applied
+- Items you visited, such as the report page you were on and the filters you applied.
-- Places you visited like home, create, data hub, workspaces, etc.
+- Places you visited, such as Home, Create, Data hub, Workspaces, and so on.

 When using the Power BI app in Microsoft Teams Desktop, you can use the Microsoft Teams back button to navigate back within the Power BI app.
 When using the app in Microsoft Teams in a web browser, use the browser back button.